Rich15/FAQ-accordion-fEndMentor/README.md

 ## Acknowledgments

-Thanks to [JimmyRare](https://stackoverflow.com/users/1300012/jimmyrare) for the inspiration on the overlapping solution ;)
+Thanks to [JimmyRare](https://stackoverflow.com/users/1300012/jimmyrare) for the inspiration on the overlapping solution.
+And thanks to [parliament](https://stackoverflow.com/users/1267778/parliament) and [meagar](https://stackoverflow.com/users/229044/meagar) for the answer on the overflow problem ;)